ucsb-cs48-s20/project-s0-t1-budget/README.md

 To deploy this app, you will need a [zeit.co account](https://zeit.co/signup).
 Run `npx now login` (in this directory) to login to your account.

-To copy secrets to your new account, run `./uploadSecrets.sh`.
-You will need to run this command any time your secrets change.
+To set up your project, you will need to generate a now.json by running `npm run setup`.
+Follow the instructions in your terminal to set up a new project and it will generate a now.json file for you.

-Once you've uploaded your secrets, run `npx now --prod`.
+Once you've set up your now.json, run `npx now --prod --confirm`.
 The first time you deploy your app, you will be asked a few questions about the app.
 For most of the questions, you can hit enter to go with the suggested value, though you may want to choose your own app name.